Admissions guide Admissions Updated 21 Mar 2026 4 min read

 Fit

-Single-sex or co-ed route, school type, and whether the school truly belongs in the shortlist
+Single-sex or co-ed route, school type, and whether the school fits the same real decision

 A school can be excellent and still not be the right option for your child or your route